madfish-solutions/templewallet-mobile/docs/developer/component.md

 - All padding and margins constants should be defined in `shared-style` and extend base values
 - Each component should have separate `my-components.styles.ts` file
 - Multiple styles and style merging should be done only via arrays `[]`
-- Conditional styling should be done via [rnw-community/shared](https://github.com/rnw-community/rnw-community/tree/master/packages/shared) `cs()` util
+- Conditional styling should be done via `conditionalStyle` function
-- For different platform(Web, iOS, Android) styling use [rnw-community/platform](https://github.com/rnw-community/rnw-community/blob/master/packages/platform/readme.md) helpers
+- For different platform(Web, iOS, Android) styling use `iosStyles` and `androidStyles` functions
 - JSX should not contain style merging, this styles should be extracted into **components render function**:

 ### Bad